 - Lifelong warranty

 Those looking for the best fishing tackle backpack at the fairest price can turn to the Ghosthorn Fishing Tackle Backpack.

 Though the bag is relatively small compared to much of its competition, it is well-designed to make up for the lack of space.

-The fishing tackle bag is comprised of two rod belts, an exterior MOLLE web pocket, and multi-functional clip buckles.
+The fishing tackle bag consists of two rod belts, an exterior MOLLE web pocket, and multi-functional clip buckles.
 Furthermore, the material is fashioned of high-end nylon fabric, to prevent water from entering and creating issues.

 At first glance, the bag may not seem like anything out of the ordinary.
 However, the piece hides one incredible factor – which is its adjustability.
 Anglers can alter the straps on the bag to make it either a sling or small fishing pack.
 Either way, it offers plenty of storage, at a price that is extremely fair.

 WEIGHT: 1.5 lbs.